aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-Requester is to decode the transaction, inspect its contents, sign it, encode it
+Requester is to decode the transaction, inspect its contents, authenticate it, encode it
 and then post it back via a WebSocket message:

 ```javascript
 {
   "jsonrpc": "2.0",